Aspromontana: Characteristics

-The coat is long, with a Cashmere-type undercoat, and usually ruddy, but there are various colour variant classifications, including red-and-white, black-and-white, grey, brown, brown-and-red and particoloured.
-The skin is described as "fine and elastic", and usually matches the coat, though may range from pink to grey-black.
+The Aspromontana is of medium size, standing about 70 cm at the withers; average weight is 64 kg for billies and 43 kg for nannies.
+The head is small, with a straight profile.
+Horns, beard and tassels are usually present in both sexes.
+The horns are lyre-shaped, larger in the male, and often broad and flattened at the base.
+The hooves are dark slate-grey.

+The hair is long, rough in billies and somewhat smoother in nannies, with a soft undercoat.
+The coat colour is highly variable: red (phaeomelanic) is most common, but bi-coloured red-and-white, black-and-white or brown-and-red, solid grey or brown and belted variants also occur.

-The Aspromonte's annual fertility rate is (i.e. bred females who give birth) is 98%, with average age of first parturition of 15 months.
-Reproductive productivity is 148–159%, depending upon how calculated.
+The annual fertility rate (percentage of matings that result in a birth) is 98%; average age of first parturition of 15 months.

 Breeding goals are to improve prolificity (twinning rate) and the yield and quality of meat and milk.
 Some conformational defects, such as crop ear, are tolerated, while others, such as a short coat or a coarse or heavy head, are not.

-Uses
+The goats are well adapted to the harsh climatic and environmental conditions of their mountain habitat.

+Use

-The Aspromonte is a dual-purpose goat, raised both for meat and for milk.
+The Aspromontana is a dual-purpose goat, raised both for meat and for milk.
 It is a frugal and hardy breed, and has an important role in vegetation management and maintenance of the mountain pastures of the Aspromonte massif, thus contributing to fire prevention, soil stability and the conservation of local biodiversity and the ecosystem.